-This would be critical to convention organizers as Diplomacy players, as the travelers, would provide future support for the commitments to hotels and the like as the DipCon grew.
+Diplomacy players, as the travelers, would provide future support for the commitments to hotels and the like as the DipCon grew.

-• 2. advertisement from the postal hobby.
-Prior to the postal hobby conventioneers had no real way to reach out to gamers.
+2. advertisement from the postal hobby.
+Prior to the postal

-• 3. an emphasis on the social gathering of the postal hobby
+3. an emphasis on the social gathering of the postal hobby